 Chole Bay is perhaps the best coral garden in East Africa, making it an ideal spot to add to your itinerary when visiting Zanzibar on your vacation.

 Accommodation around Mafia tends to be intimate and upmarket, and stunning private island lodges are available for the ultimate in exclusivity.

-A diver’s paradise: If you have any love for diving, then a pilgrimage to Mafia must be on your bucket list.
-From Chole Bay’s extraordinary coral and fabulously colourful schools of reef fish, to the deeper waters where rays and whale sharks roam,
+A diver’s paradise: If you love diving, then a pilgrimage to Mafia must be on your bucket list.
+From Chole Bay’s extraordinary coral and fabulously colorful schools of reef fish to the deeper waters where rays and whale sharks roam,

-Environmentally sensitive tours can be arranged between June and September, run by an enthusiastic NGO that’s playing a significant role in local turtle conservation.
+Environmentally sensitive tours can be arranged between June and September, run by an enthusiastic NGO playing a significant role in local turtle conservation in Zanzibar.

 - Although local dhows run to the mainland, flying is the only practical way to get to Mafia.
 Scheduled and charter flights run regularly from Dar es Salaam and Zanzibar Island, and you should expect to pay around $250 to $350 return.